kyotinho/kyotinho/README.md

 - Connect with me on [Linkedin](https://www.linkedin.com/in/williamsoares1/)
 - Connect with me on [Twitter](https://x.com/kyotocanhoto)
-- Read more of my articles on (...) >*Currently working*<
+- Read more of my articles on (*Currently Working*)

-Thanks for stopping by!
+### Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀